lazy-media/Reactive-Resume/README.md

 ## Ollama / OpenWebUI Instructions

-> The current documentation inside the UI for Reactive Resume is not accurate.
-Follow these instructions to properly setup Ollama / OpenWebUI for local AI integration.
-> _Cannot figure out how to change the UI information without getting an error code or random letters and numbers._

 You can integrate with OpenWebUI to use with your local AI.
 This requires an HTTPS connection.

 - 1. Get an API/Access Token from OpenWebUI